-Well you are not alone we also have them in our fences and it isn’t just the dogs who use them as an exit route.
+You are not alone, we also have holes in our fences and it isn’t just the dogs who use them as an exit route.